Gunung Leuser Orangutan Heritage Area

 Designating this region as a Wildlife Heritage Area is a pivotal step toward securing a sustainable future for its biodiversity, its people, and the local economy.
 In an era where trust in wildlife tourism is often compromised, this accreditation serves as a signal of integrity.
 It signals to conscientious travellers that we adhere to the highest standards of ethical interaction and ecological respect.

-1. For the Wildlife: It ensures strict adherence to ethical principles, prioritising the welfare of the animals and the protection of their habitats over profit.
+• For the wildlife: It ensures strict adherence to ethical principles, prioritising the welfare of the animals and the protection of their habitats over profit.

-1. For the Community: It catalyses economic resilience.
+• For the community: It catalyses economic resilience.
 By training locals as specialised guides, we create sustainable livelihoods that depend on keeping wildlife alive and wild.

-1. For the Future: Through our educational outreach, where volunteers teach children English through nature conservation games, we are actively supporting and inspiring the next generation of environmental leaders.
+• For the future: Through our educational outreach, where volunteers teach children English through nature conservation games, we are actively supporting and inspiring the next generation of environmental leaders.

 Species or habitats